Simba (2019 film): Production

 Arvind Sridhar wrote a dark comedy script and signed on Bharath to appear in the lead role, as a youngster who acquires extra-sensory ability through some negative experiences.
 Actress Bhanu Sri Mehra was signed on to feature in the film and portray a journalist.
 Sridhar revealed that he based the script on a real life incident featuring his friend, who was a drug-taker, and spun a fictional story around his experiences.
 Bharath was initially hesitant about the financial viability of the script in the Tamil film industry but later chose to do the film.
 Produced by Magic Chair K.Sivaneswaran coordinated by Sathish during June 2015 and progressed across Chennai and Pondicherry.
 In October 2015, the team held discussion with actress Trisha about playing a cameo role in the film to promote animal welfare.

 Although production was completed in 2016, the film was delayed as a result of post-production works and non-availability of screens.
 A teaser trailer was released in October 2017, while a second teaser was later released in October 2018.
 After a long delay, the film was released on 25 January 2019.

+Hindi Version

+Simba is a 2019 Indian Tamil-language stoner comedy film written and directed by Arvind Sridhar.
+The film was acquired by Inbox Pictures and released in Hindi.